Is there any biological or natural treatment for rheumatic diseases such as lupus, scleroderma, and rheumatoid arthritis?

 How are the food sensitivities tested for?

-Are the therapies to balance the immune system dangerous?
+Are the therapies to balance the immune system risky?

 How long until results are seen?

 Usually a course of treatments from 6-10 times is needed.
-If triggering foods are avoided also, and oral supplements given, the response rate is even more potentiated.
+If triggering foods are avoided also, and oral supplements given, the response rate can be potentiated.
 Evaluation is done after 1-2 weeks following the initial course and may involve repeating some lab tests (usually not the foods test though).